Saturday, April 26, 2014

 When she was a girl, “it was very much ingrained that women were not able to play,” Ms. Polgar said.
 “A lot of experts and elite players believed that we were not physically able to do it, our brain was not big enough or that we couldn’t keep quiet long enough.”

 She became an advocate for girls, especially through the Susan Polgar Foundation, which she founded while living in New York.
-She’s now in Lubbock, Tex., with her husband and their two children, where she runs the Susan Polgar Institute for Chess Excellence at Texas Tech University.
+She’s now in St Louis, MO, with her husband and their two children, where she runs the Susan Polgar Institute for Chess Excellence at Webster University.

 The foundation supports chess for boys and girls, but especially girls, and sponsors events nationwide.
 The institute lures young players, with the university offering scholarships and excelling in college tournaments.